Docker Management

 - remove containers (multiple at once)

-- view live logs of containers
+- view logs of containers (real time)

 - enter shell of containers